High Surf Advisory Remains in Effect

-The High Surf Advisory remains in effect until Friday, March 8, 2019, at 6 p.m.
+The National Weather Service reports that a High Surf Advisory remains in effect until Tuesday, March 12, 2019, at 6 a.m.

 IMPACTS: Moderate… Expect strong breaking waves, shore break, and strong longshore and rip currents making swimming difficult and dangerous.